 Paul talked about this in a little different way, but addressing the same truth.
 In Eph.
 2:1-7, he describes how we were dead in our trespasses and sins, walking according to the age of this world-system, according to the spirit working in the sons of disobedience.
 We too were walking according to fleshly desires and selfish lusts, and were by nature children of wrath, just like everyone else.
 But God, being rich in mercy, because of His great love, even while we were dead in our trespasses, made us alive together with the Messiah (saving us by grace), raised us with Him, and seated us in the heavenly places with Him in Christ, the Messiah.
-He did this so that in the ages to come He might continue to show us the riches of His grace.
+He did this in order that in the ages to come He might continue to show us the riches of His grace.
 Again, being made alive is not the goal or the end point.
-It is the beginning of a great adventure.
+It is the beginning of a great adventure!
 It is the doorway into an incredible future, one that goes on for ages and ages.
-Age-type life is Kingdom-life, and it makes it possible for us to know the King, and to discover way more than we could have ever dreamed.
+Age-type life is Kingdom-life, and it makes it possible for us to know the King, and to discover way more than we could have ever dreamed!
+It is the very life of God, the Holy Spirit, living inside of us.
+He comes to transform us and empower us to express and display His heart and character to the world around us.
+Age-type life is not about "getting your ticket" to heaven after you die; it is about getting heaven's power into us, now!